 If you’re waiting for other payments we will contact you about this.

-6. What to do if you think your payment is wrong
+11. What to do if you think your payment is wrong

 We can only review your payment if you provide evidence to show it is incorrect.
 This could be a copy of your employment contract or a note from the insolvency practitioner.

-If you think your payment is wrong, please contact the insolvency practitioner directly to check the information they provided about your claim.
+If you think your payment is wrong, please first contact the insolvency practitioner directly to check the information they provided about your claim.

 If you have evidence to show the information we used was wrong, please email it to us.
 We will reassess your claim within 6 weeks of receiving your email.